 According to Morningstar, the emerging market index should significantly outperform US securities.

 With respect to GPS growth estimates, China and India should be the new growth case if we look 10 years forward.
-Since I don’t know anything about the future, I just hold both, but I do own a larger portion in EM than US mostly because my DGI portfolio is heavy in USA.
+Since I don’t know anything about the future, I just hold both, but I do own a larger portion in EM than the US mostly because my DGI portfolio is heavy in the USA.

 Source: Morningstar Markets Observer.